 “The voice in the head tells a story that the body believes in and reacts to.
 Those reactions are the emotions.
 The emotions, in turn, feed the energy back to the thoughts that created the emotion in the first place.
 This is the vicious circle between unexamined thoughts and emotions, giving rise to emotional thinking and emotional story-making.”
 Eckhart Tolle

 Beliefs are potent because they drive behavior.
 Behind every action, decision and communication are beliefs.
-Your beliefs are made up of thousands of (mostly) unexamined thoughts that you have suffused with emotional content since childhood.
+Your beliefs are made up of thousands of (mostly) unexamined thoughts suffused with emotional content accumulated since childhood.
 Some beliefs are more charged than others because they carry core emotional content.
 Often they are tied to early childhood needs that are unsatisfied and unresolved.
-Sometimes they fade due to adult experience and emotional maturity – but often they do not.
+Sometimes they fade due to adult experience and emotional maturity – but often, they do not.

 The studies of UCLA psychologist Matthew Lieberman, show how beliefs help people’s brains categorize others and view objects as good or bad, mostly unconsciously.
 His studies demonstrate that most beliefs are likely to be learned from the prevailing cultures we grow up in.